-How to improve your total body power and sport performance with rotational power training
+How to improve your total body power and sports performance with rotational power training.

 - Seven strategies for developing the exercise habit

-A number of suggestions that might help you to establish an exercise routine that will eventually become a habit
+Several suggestions that might help you to establish an exercise routine that will eventually become a habit.

 - Tips to Increase upper body throwing power